According to the International Academy of Collaborative Professionals (IACP) – What makes Collaborative Practice unique?

 1. The parties sign a collaborative participation agreement describing the nature and scope of the matter;

-2. The parties voluntarily disclose all information which is relevant and material to the matter that must be decided;
+2. The parties voluntarily disclose all information that is relevant and material to the matter that must be decided;

 3. The parties agree to use good faith efforts in their negotiations to reach a mutually acceptable settlement;